 This kind of hook takes some practice.
 You want to make it interesting and work in some emotion.
 But, it will make your blog post much more effective.

 There are other types of hooks besides the story.
-WP-Prosperity has a helpful post with 10 examples of how to open a blog post with a bang.
+Michelle Pollack has 10 examples of how to open a blog post with a bang.

 The Link Strategy